 Virtual reality is still somewhat new to the marketing scene, and in 2018, we predict the market will get even more popular.

-According to the Consumer Technology Association's 2018 Tech Trends to Watch, virtual reality is expected to see an 18% increase in
+According to the Consumer Technology Association's 2018 Tech Trends to Watch, virtual reality is expected to see an 18% increase in revenue, and a 25% increase in units sold.

 What's unique about virtual reality is that it encourages engagement by offering an immersive, memorable experience unlike any other medium -- and brands are quickly recognizing that value.